 I was using an old demat account which I closed in 2017 (because it didn’t give me online access) and opened an account with Zerodha in 2018.

 I never had to get on a call or visit anywhere (apart from stepping out to courier them my documents).
 It’s been three years and I still use my Zerodha account for investing in stocks.

 They have a great terminal (Kite) and backend console to help me manage everything.
 And as I mentioned above, deliveries are free.
 You can check out Zerodha if you are just starting.
-Or can choose any of the one listed above.
+Or can choose any of the ones listed above.

-If you’re new to stock market, check out my other blog on mistakes you should avoid as a beginner.
+If you’re new to the stock market, check out my other blog on mistakes you should avoid as a beginner.